You wake up to a sound downstairs and your heart is racing.

 You’ve Decided: Choosing the Best Home Defense Shotguns

-I’m going to take a little different approach with this one and address the different types of people that might be looking for a good home defense shotguns.
+I’m going to take a little different approach with this one and address the different types of people that might be looking for a good HD shotgun.
 But before setting off down that path, let me clear up one point for those that want the answer up front.

 The first one is obvious.
 You want something that will work with all sorts of shells no matter when you pick it up.
 It should be something you’re familiar with so that you know how to operate it in high stress scenarios.
-Good home defense shotguns should also be affordable.
+Good home defense weapons should also be affordable in my book.

 Now, this last one is likely the most controversial, so let me explain.
 I can buy a complete home security system with an insanely loud alarm for $300 that is just as likely to deter criminals from continuing a burglary.
 And, it works just as well when I’m not home.
 So, spending 4x that on a tactical, semi-auto shotgun does not make a lot of sense, in my opinion, if you have another suitable home defense weapon.
 If you are willing to spend that kind of money, then you’re probably buying the weapon because it looks cool or you would have fun shooting paper with it.
 That’s a legitimate reason for buying a gun.

 Be honest with yourself.
 You’re buying a man toy that happens to pull double duty for home defense.